MicrosoftDocs/power-platform/power-platform/guidance/coe/core-components.md

 ### DLP Editor

-Canvas app that reads and updates DLP <!---KATHY SAYS: I don;t think I said this in the other ocs I edited, but it seems like we should spell out what DLP means at each use on a page "Data Loss Prevention (DLP)".--->policies while showing a list of apps that are affected by the policy configurations.
+Canvas app that reads and updates Data Loss Prevention (DLP) policies while showing a list of apps that are affected by the policy configurations.

-Use this app to make changes to the DLP policies and to see what impact each change will have, and to mitigate the risk of breaking a Flow / App through DLP changes by contacting makers.<!---KATHY SAYS: This list could also be a bulleted list for readability.--->
+Use this app to

+- make changes to the DLP policies
+- see what impact each change will have
+- mitigate the risk of breaking a Flow / App through DLP changes by contacting makers.

 To learn more about DLP data groups, read [introduction to data groups](https://docs.microsoft.com/power-platform/admin/introduction-to-data-groups)